vanilla/docs/content/help/addons/salesforce.md

 1. Click on the Social section. *(/profile/connections)*
 1. Click "Connect" on Salesforce.
 1. Follow the instructions from there.

+### Vanilla: Send Profile Extender Fields to Salesforce

+To send custom fields over to SalesForce make sure the field "SalesForceID" input on "Profile fields" in Vanilla is set and value matchs exactly the "Field Name" set on Salesforce.

 ## Troubleshooting